 - 1. We support firm enforcement of driving under the influence laws. - 2.
-We recommend the standardizing of seat belt buckles. - 3.
+We recommend the standardizing of seat belt buckle mechanisms.
+(2024) - 3.
 We recommend crosswalk lights include visual and audible countdown timers where appropriate, to allow all individuals, including those with disabilities, to safely cross the street.
 (2021) - 4.
-We support funding which would provide a publication to promote pedestrian safety to include walking facing traffic, wearing visible clothing, and carrying a flashlight or other visible lights.
-(2015)
+We oppose legislation which creates or supports rolling resistance regulation legislation.
+We further oppose legislation which creates regulations on tires for any purpose other than public safety.
+(2024)